Monpa people: Culture

-The Monpa are known for wood carving, thangka painting, carpet making and weaving.
+The Monpa are known for wood carving, painting, carpet making and weaving.
 They manufacture paper from the pulp of the local sukso tree.
 A printing press can be found in the Tawang Monastery, where many religious texts are printed on local paper and wooden blocks, usually meant for literate Monpa Lamas.
 They are also known for their wooden bowls and bamboo weaving.

 All animals except men and tigers are allowed to be hunted.
 According to tradition, only one individual is allowed to hunt the tiger on an auspicious day, upon the initiation period of the shamans, which can be likened to a trial of passage.
 After the tiger is killed, the jawbone, along with all its teeth, is used as a magic weapon.
 It is believed that its power will enable tigers to evoke the power of the guiding spirit of the ancestral tiger, who will accompany and protect the boy along his way.

 Religion

 The Monpa are generally adherents of the Gelug sect of Tibetan Buddhism, which they adopted in the 17th century as a result of the influence of the Bhutanese-educated Merag Lama.
 The testimony to this impact was the central role of the Tawang Monastery in the daily lives of the Monpa folk.

-Nevertheless, both Bon and elements of the pre-Buddhist faith (often also called "Bon") remain strong among the Monpas, particularly in regions nearer to the Assamese plains.
+In Zemithang the Monpa are adherents of the Nyingmapa strand of Mahayana/Tantrayana-tradition.